m101yosef/m101yosef.github.io/content/publication/global-energy/index.md

 url_video: ''
 ---

-## 1. Renewable Engergy
+## 1. Renewable Energy
-Explore the change in Solar, Wind, Hydropower, Biofuels, Tranditional Biomass, and Other Renewables (which may include geothermal, tidal, etc.) over the time.
+Explore the change in Solar, Wind, Hydropower, Biofuels, Traditional Biomass, and Other Renewables (which may include geothermal, tidal, etc.) over the time.

 <figure>
 <img alt="Renewable energy consumption from 1983 to 2022"